Frequently Asked Questions

 The Quest Club curriculum is used in a wide variety of programs such as scout like clubs, after school programs, homeschool and in classroom curriculum, senior center clubs, and more.
 Our goal is to make it as cost effective as possible for each group based on the average amount of time and resources we spend communicating and working with each type of member.
 Membership license types are as follows:

-- Frontier Girls Family Membership - Quest Clubs is a product of Frontier Girls LLC and a spin-off of the Frontier Girls program.
+- Frontier Girls Family Membership - If more than one child in a family is participating in a Quest Club that requires a personal membership, you may purchase a family Quest membership which covers all members of the family including the adutls.
+Quest Clubs is a product of Frontier Girls LLC and a spin-off of the Frontier Girls program.
 We do not believe in charging people twice for the same information, so if you have a current Frontier Girls family membership, you may receive a free Quest Clubs family membership upon request.

 3. Are there printed handbooks and materials?

 No. All Quest Clubs materials are online only.
 We add new badges and resources frequently and you will always have access to the most up to date materials we can provide as long as your membership remains current.

 4. How can I start a Quest Club?

 Starting a Quest Club is quite easy.
 Most clubs are owned and operated by local non-profit organizations such as churches, schools, or veterans organizations, but individuals may own and operate a club as well.
 You may purchase a club membership for $50 that includes everything you need to start and run your club.
 All instructions for getting your club up and running are included in your Leader Handbook.
 Presentation ideas for finding a charter organization are also included with your club membership.

 5. If I purchase a club membership as an individual, can I transfer it to an organization when I find one to charter our club?